fjp/ppp/ch3-objects_types_and_values/ch3-review.md

 12. What are typical sizes for a char, an int, and a double?

+Every int is of the same size; that is, the compiler sets aside the same fixed amount of memory for each int.
+On a typical desktop computer, that amount is 4 bytes (32 bits).
+Similarly, bools, chars, and doubles are fixed size.
+You’ll typically find that a desktop computer uses a byte (8 bits) for a bool or a char and 8 bytes for a double.
+Note that different types of objects take up different amounts of space.
+In particular, a char takes up less space than an int, and string differs from double, int, and char in that different strings can take up different amounts of space.

 13. What measures do we use for the size of small entities in memory, such as ints and strings?

 14. What is the difference between = and ==?